mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 * Select your Terraria installation (the terraria.exe file) under Options -> Select Terraria

+* Select the Directory you would like your Builds output to (defaults to steamapps/common/tModLoader/) under Options -> Select Custom TML Output Directory

 * Click the Setup button;

 **NOTE: The decompilation doesn't work on Mac or Linux.
 You need Windows.**